vincentdeneuf/log11/README.md

 # log11

-A modern, flexible Python logging library designed for simplicity and power.
+A simple logging library built on top of loguru.

 ## Features